 Payment is per session and can be paid in cash, debit card, Visa or MasterCard at the end of each session.

 If you've been locked in grief or loss and are ready to let go then why not contact me and see how Hypnotherapy can help you.

 Should you have any questions about hypnotherapy and how I can help you heal from bereavement, grief and loss, then please call me on 01772 499046 or email me by clicking here.

 Finton Doyle Accountants, 107 - 109 Towngate

-Therapeutic help in healing and overcoming bereavement, grief and loss.
+Professional help to cope and move heal from bereavement, grief and loss.